DerGuru/The-Resonant/Chapters/03-Part3-12-You_have_to_survive_first.md

 Finally, he broke the silence.
 "I need to tell you something.
 Before tomorrow.
 In case..."

-"In case you die in a magical ritual?"
+"In case you die trying to communicate with a rogue AI?"
 Lina's voice held dark humor, but her eyes were serious.

 "Yeah.
 That."
 He took a breath, steadying himself.
 "I'm in love with you.
 Have been for months.
 Maybe longer.
 I never said anything because... because I didn't want to ruin what we had.
 Because I thought you deserved better.
 Because I was scared."